* Dollar underpinned by rising yields as Fed hike looms

-With global energy stocks on the run, MSCI’s 46-country All World index fell for a sixth consecutive day, the longest slide since the start of 2016 and down from an all-time high set just weeks ago.
+With global energy stocks on the run, MSCI’s 46-country All World index fell for a sixth consecutive day, the longest slide since the start of 2016 and down from an all-time high set just over a week ago.

-Europe’s main markets also started in red though the euro was one of the few currencies to make headway against the dollar as focus turned to how the European Central Bank will respond to signs of a pick up in the euro zone economy.
-ECB policymakers meet later.
+Europe’s main markets were also stuck in reverse though the euro was one of the few currencies to make headway against the dollar as the European Central Bank kept its record low interest rates unchanged.

 Economic data out of China continued to surprise, with consumer inflation coming in well under expectations at an annual 0.8 percent, largely due to falling food prices.